 The General coordinator is the Veneto Region

 Manuela Lanzarin: Regional Ministry for Social Services ENSA coordination - ELISAN Board Marco Paolo Mantile: Legal representative of ENSA network and Director of Veneto Region Brussels Office

 The Veneto Region has 4,936 million inhabitants and 7 provinces.
-The region provides health and social services through 21 Local Social and Health Units and 2 hospital trusts.
+The region provides health and social services through 21 Local Social and Health Units.
 The Local Social and Health Units are responsible for managing contacts with GPs and directly managing polyclinics, hospitals and other health care and social services providers.